 When things don’t feel right, let it go.
 So that better things can fall into place.

 Learning to let go is hard — you learn to control your thoughts, your mind, your emotions and your actions.
 Over and over, your mind is trained and your willpower is strong.
 You can let things go more easily as time comes because you’ve learned the trick to manipulate your own mind.

 If you’re blaming on past relationships for the emotional baggage, don’t.
 Because the time spent on a failed relationship was not time wasted.

-You’ve learned some valuable skills in life from every failure.
+You’ve learned some valuable skills in life from every failure, this failed relationship is no different.
 Take it in.
 Connect the dots.
 And move on.